 - Activities are learner-centered and promote a child's growth and development.

 There are NYS certified teachers in both school and community sites.

-- Monday through Friday, morning or afternoon session or the six hour full-day program.
+- Monday through Friday, six hour full-day programs.